 The epiglottis is a cartilaginous flap that covers the laryngeal inlet upon swallowing.
 In essence, it covers the laryngeal inlet upon swallowing in order to prevent food from entering the larynx.
 Dysfunction of the epiglottis results in dangerous dysphagia and could cause aspiration pneumonia.
 In this article we will discuss the development, blood supply, nerve supply, lymphatic drainage and functions of the epiglottis.
-We will conclude with a concise summary, and review questions to test the reader’s understanding of the article content.

 The cartilage arises from a stem like base.
 It gains attachment from the dorsal surface of the thyroid cartilage (via the thyroepiglottic ligament), the tongue (via the median epiglottic folds), the pharynx (via the lateral epiglottic folds) and its sides are attached to arytenoid cartilages by aryepiglottic folds.
 The inferior part of the anterior surface has hyoepiglottic ligament which connects it with hyoid bone.
 It projects superodorsally in an oblique direction.